twistlock/docs/api/descriptions/settings/registry_put.md

 Updates the registries to scan.
-All registries to scan are updated in a single shot.
+The list of registries to scan is updated in a single shot.

 To invoke this endpoint in the Console UI: